jfrog/frogbot/docs/install-gitlab/README.md

-# Setting up Frogbot on GitLab repositories
+# Installing Frogbot on GitLab repositories
 To install Frogbot on GitLab repositories using GitLab CI:

 1. Make sure you have the connection details of your JFrog environment.